-Christmas in Akron is full of lights, snow, and special events.
-Read about the best of these, including the Holiday Festival at Lock 3 Park, the "Nutcracker," and the annual First Night Akron celebration.
+The winter holiday season in Akron is full of lights, snow, and special events, including a holiday festival at Lock 3 Park, special performances of Christmas classics, and the annual First Night Akron celebration.

-If you're planning your Christmas vacation with a visit to this thriving art community, be sure to check out the full list of events on the Downtown Akron Calendar and read on to learn more so you don't miss any of these exciting opportunities to celebrate the holiday season with your loved ones.Continue to 2 of 9 below.
+If you're planning your November or December vacation with a visit to this thriving art community in mind, be sure to check out the full list of events on the Downtown Akron Calendar.
+With so much to do this holiday season, you won't want to miss a great opportunity to get in the Christmas spirit or celebrate the arrival of 2019 this year.

 First Night Akron